The word like has a lexical meaning. But, I like to write has a grammatical meaning.

 Lastly, there is one preference verb that takes both the gerund or the infinitive, but without a change of meaning.

-As the verb to prefer has the distinct meaning of expressing a preference, its meaning is not changed.
+Because the verb to prefer has the distinct meaning of expressing a preference, its meaning is never changed.

 I prefer writing late at night.